 What is Cold Press Hemp Extraction and how does it compare to the alternatives?

 Since our main product line is called HempJuus™ (pronounced “HempJuice”), let’s compare making CBD oil to making orange juice.
 There are 3 main methods of turning hemp plants into CBD oil: Cold Press, Alcohol Extraction and CO2 Extraction.

 What we do is called “Cold Press” extraction.
 That’s very similar to fresh squeezed orange juice.
 We take the hemp plant, AND NOTHING BUT THE HEMP PLANT, and put it through a small press/juicer.
-The pure, organic hemp extract that comes out of the press is our end product, HempJuus.
+The pure, natural hemp extract that comes out of the press is our end product, HempJuus.
 Because it contains more elements of the hemp plant, like natural fats, vitamins, oils, nutrients, and phytonutrients, our product looks and tastes different than CBD oil from Alcohol or CO2 extraction.